Where are you in finding yourself on the road to How Skin Cancer Awareness Starts? Becoming aware of the sun’s dangers, and acting on the changes.

 Review A Bit

-The Epidermis is the outermost skin layer.
-There are 3 layers in this epidermis layer
+The epidermis is your outermost skin layer.
+Remember, there are 3 layers in your epidermis layer.

 Skin Cancer Awareness 101

-If you still insist on being out in the direct sun exposure times, cover up.
+If you still insist on being out in the direct sun exposure times, make sure to cover up.
 Protect your skin.
 It really isn’t that hard to do!
-Get your self a cool hat with a brim.
-Wear that longsleeved shirt.
-Always make sure that you have your sunglasses.
-Wear those long pants to protect your legs.
-Your skin must be protected.
-More information about being sun ready
+Get yourself a cool hat with a brim.

 Skin Cancer Warning For Darker Toned Skin

-The 4 types of skin cancer that we see the most are:
+The 4 stages of skin cancer that our body develops are: